 - Care Services

-What is the difference between a booster dose and an additional dose (third dose)?
+What is the difference between a booster dose and an additional dose (fourth dose)?

 Sometimes people who are moderately to severely immunocompromised do not build enough (or any) protection when they first get a vaccination.
 When this happens, getting another dose of the vaccine can sometimes help them build more protection against the disease.
 In contrast, a “booster dose” refers to another dose of a vaccine that is given to someone who built enough protection after vaccination, but then that protection decreased over time (this is called waning immunity).